creative-collisions/make-yarmouth/docs/_posts/taking-part/2019-02-12-making-a-toolkit-with-maki-suzuki.md

 note: "Group Åbäke"
 ---

 To create a new font as our 'creative toolkit', inspired by Great Yarmouth, we walked around the town looking for letters in shop signs that we thought were interesting and drew them.
-We then collated the drawings and photocopied the individual letters, creating a physical alphabet that we used to send a positive message to Great Yarmouth in the space's window.
+We then collated the drawings with [Maki Suzuki](https://abake.fr) and photocopied the individual letters, creating a physical alphabet that we used to send a positive message to Great Yarmouth in the space's window.

 ![window-good-day-small.png](https://i.imgur.com/DzmXa3i.png)